shiva21/LSE_DA_NHS_analysis/README.md

 The total count is no where near the max NHS could handle as per this data set.
 Other Practise Staff take more appointments, with GP following closely.

-There is  Are there significant changes in whether or not visits are attended?
+There is  Are there significant changes in whether visits are attended?
 There is considerable no of appointment is in DNA or Unknown status.
 This needs to be looked into, there is a possibility if every GP follows common workflow the Unkown status may come down.

 Are there changes in terms of appointment type and the busiest months?
-Yes, end & begining of the year appointments are decreasing, otherewise increasing trend, except Unknown (this could be due to workflows followed by practise).
+Yes, end & beginning of the year appointments are decreasing, otherwise increasing trend, except Unknown (this could be due to workflows followed by practise).
 There has been reasonable increase in telephonic appointments.

 Are there any trends in time between booking an appointment?